 Bullet Points vs. Paragraph of Qualifications

 There are two ways to continue with a thank you email.
-The middle section of your correspondence should connect your qualifications to the interview and the company expectations for the role.
+The middle section of your correspondence should connect your qualifications to the interview and the school district expectations for the role.
 This is where you can pick out a specific point of conversation from your interview and expand on it.
 Accomplish this in two ways: using bullets or paragraph form.

 Bullet points are great if you want to remain concise and make your skills and attributes stand out.
 Use separate points to relay your applicable educational background, relevant work experience, and 3-5 points of experiences that connect your expertise to the position and how you will contribute to the organization.

 Here is an example: